sklaps/healthcare-readmission-sql-project/README.md

 💡 Insights

-Female patients slightly edge out males in average medications.
+:Female patients take slightly more medications than male patients.

-Differences are not very large but could inform prescription monitoring.
+:The difference is not huge, but consistent across the dataset.

-A deeper breakdown by age + gender could be insightful.
+:A deeper age + gender breakdown could reveal prescription risk patterns.

 Q4.
 Which gender has higher readmission rates?
 SELECT gender, COUNT(*) AS readmission_count